SILK ROAD HORIZONS: 12-DAY JOURNEY

 -

 After breakfast drive to Gonurdepe historical place.
 (90 km) Visiting Gonurdepe sight - from 1971 onwards archeological teams did discoveries that reveal the importance of this area as a possible fifth center of ancient civilization, next to Mesopotamia, Egypt, India and China.
+In the afternoon, we enjoy an immersive cultural experience at Gadymy Turkmen Ojak, an ethno guesthouse where we savor freshly baked Turkmen bread, witness traditional cuisine preparation, embroidery, wool spinning, and carpet making.
+We’ll also enjoy a folk-dance performance espacially organized for the group.
+Return to Mary city.
 The Mary History Museum was established as the Mary Museum of History and Revolution in 1968.
 Its first exposition opened in 1974.
 When Turkmenistan gained independence, the Museum in 2008 moved into a new white-marbled building in the center of Mary.
 The building area is 10,000 sq. m., and the exhibition floor is 4,000 sq. m.
 The museum houses 6 exhibition halls, a conference hall, restoration halls, repositories and laboratories.
 Five halls of the Mary History Museum are occupied by permanent expositions, and another one –Temporary – is to host thematic exhibitions.
 All in all, the Museum has about 40,000 exhibits.
-Overnight at the hotel.
+Night at the hotel.

 -